wonjae-lee-2/scripts/README.md

 ## Google Cloud

+1. Create a project.

 1. Create a GKE cluster in the standard mode.
-(Increase quotas for in-use IP addresses and CPUs.)
+(Increase quotas for C2 CPUs.)

+2. Create an artifact registry for Docker.

-2. Create and download the service account key.
+3. Create and download the service account key with an owner role.

 # Rclone